jackjliew/ai-openscale/tutorial-adv.md

 - Click **Create Notebook**.

-### Edit and run the `IBM Watson OpenScale Lab instructions` notebook
+### Edit and run the `Working with Watson Machine Learning` notebook
 {: #crt-edit-notebook}

-The `IBM Watson OpenScale Lab instructions` notebook contains detailed instructions for each step in the Python code you will run.
+The `Working with Watson Machine Learning` notebook contains detailed instructions for each step in the Python code you will run.
 As you work through the notebook, take some time to understand what each command is doing.
 {: tip}

-- From the **Assets** tab in your Watson Studio project, click the **Edit** icon next to the `IBM Watson OpenScale Lab instructions` notebook to edit it.
+- From the **Assets** tab in your Watson Studio project, click the **Edit** icon next to the `Working with Watson Machine Learning` notebook to edit it.

 - In the "Provision services and configure credentials" section, make the following changes: